About

 Academic Publications

 I have collaborated on molecular biology research involving grapes and figs, with articles appearing in numerous journals.
-Click links to see studies.

 My wine marketing research has appeared in publications like the International Journal of Wine Business Research and Academy of Wine Business Research as well as the book Wine in Chinese Culture.